 Peanut Chutney or Groundnut Chutney is a very tasty vegan and gluten-free recipe from South India.
 This chutney is made by grinding roasted peanuts, garlic, some lentils, and tamarind and then flavored with south Indian spices.

 A few days ago I posted the recipe of Coriander Tomato Chutney which is my favorite chutney recipe from North India.
 Today, I am sharing my favorite chutney recipe from South India – Peanut Chutney also called Moongphali ki chutney in Hindi.
-Another South Indian chutney which I like a lot is Coconut Chutney.
+Another South Indian chutney that I like a lot is Coconut Chutney.

 This groundnut chutney is vegan and gluten-free.
 However, just make sure that gluten-free asafoetida is used in the recipe.
 Though asafoetida is naturally gluten-free, some brands add flour to it.